 Core Principles of Functional Nutrition:

-- Treats food as medicine to support overall well-being.
+- Uses food as medicine to promote long-term wellness

-- Aims to uncover the root causes of health conditions.
+- Aims to uncover root causes of symptoms and conditions

-- Considers lifestyle, environment, and diet in creating personalized plans.
+- Considers lifestyle, stress, sleep, environment, and gut health

 Before diving deeper, it’s important to clarify a common misconception: not all nutritionists are dietitians, but all registered dietitians are nutritionists.
-The term “nutritionist” is often unregulated in many states, meaning anyone can use the title without formal qualifications.
+The term “nutritionist” own its own is often unregulated in many states, meaning anyone can use the title without formal qualifications.

 In contrast, registered dietitians (RDNs) must complete rigorous education, clinical training, licensure, and certification processes.
 This distinction ensures that RDNs are held to the highest professional standards.